One live direction on Nifty. 97% accurate over the last 30 days.Start 30-day free trial →

 The Scanner: Multi-Signal Setup Finder

 The Alert Engine is reactive.
 You define conditions, and it watches for them.
 The Scanner takes a different approach: it is proactive.
-It continuously scans across all six engines and surfaces moments where multiple dimensions of analysis are converging, whether or not you have thought to set an alert for that specific combination.
+It continuously scans across the analytical engines and surfaces moments where multiple dimensions of analysis are converging, whether or not you have thought to set an alert for that specific combination.

 Think of it as a "what is interesting right now?" tool.
 You do not need to know in advance what to look for.
 The Scanner identifies structural alignment across regime, breadth, options flow, volatility, technical structure, and futures positioning, and presents you with the findings.